 The boards that run along the bottom edge of your roof where it comes into contact with the wall of your house are known as ‘roofline’.
+The roofline is made up of fascia and soffit and guttering elements.

 They not only give your roof an attractive finish but shield the brickwork of your property from harsh weather conditions.